 Neck: Lamb neck is inexpensive and full of flavour.
 It’s typically sold in thick, bone-in slices.
 Neck meat contains plenty of collagen – a natural compound in red meat that lends a silky richness to stews, braises, ragus, and other slow-cooked dishes.

-Shoulder: The shoulder of the lamb, derived from the forequarter, is the most economical cut, most suitable for long, slow, moist cooking to tenderize it.
+Shoulder: The shoulder of the lamb, derived from the forequarter, is not the most economical cut, most suitable for long, slow, moist cooking to tenderize it.
 Lamb shoulder is used for stews and casseroles and often cut into tasty chops.

 Shank: Lamb shanks come from the latter part of the fore or hind leg, and are best roasted or braised to elicit the juices from the bone.
 Shanks are almost always cooked in liquid until the meat starts separating from the bone.
 Slow cooking is a must – the flavour is worth the wait.